AbhishekMankame/CPP_tutorial/Learning/sorting/counting sort.md

 Since it's based on array indexing, it naturally loves non-negative integers.<br>
 Negative numbers?
 Uhh...
 Counting Sort gets confused like me trying to do taxes. 😵 (but can be handled with tweaks)

+### 😩 Disadvantages (Counting Sort's Secret Flaws)
+(Yes, even superheroes have weeknesses...👀)
+1. Huge Space Gobbler (O(k)) 🏰 If your numbers have range (like sorting ages between 1 and 1000000), you'll need a count array of size 1 million!🏰<br>
+Counting Sort's brain melts if the maximum value is way too big compared to the number of elements.<br>
+It becomes like renting an entire stadium to host just 5 people. 🏟️ (Massive waste!)

 ### TL;DR:
 - Counting Sort is a coin-counter!🧮 It sorts by counting how many times a number appears, then it places them in order.
 - No Comparisons!
 O(n + k) time complexity.
 It's like sorting coins without even looking at their value!